integratedmodelling/klab-api/README.md

    <version>${klab.api.version}</version>
 </dependency>
 ```
 to the dependency section of your `pom.xml`.
 The latest version is **0.1.0-SNAPSHOT**.
-The only dependencies are the core k.LAB
+There is no official (non-snapshot) release yet.
-interface package and Unirest.
+The only dependencies are the core k.LAB interface package and Unirest.

 ## Use of the k.LAB network